10 Metaverse Stocks for the Future of Technology

 Like cloud computing, the metaverse will need plenty of edge computing solutions to make it happen.
 Think about the sheer amount of data transfer needed to create a virtual world in real time that users will be able to interact with.
 Without edge computing and companies like Fastly, these sorts of transactions simply can't function.

 In addition to its prospects as a metaverse stock, FSLY also makes an interesting growth play on the continued expansion of cloud computing.
-And with a recent tech-wreck induced drop to shares, Fastly is cheaper than it has been in a long while.
+And yet, Fastly shares trade at less than half their 2020 peak around $125, so investors can nab them with much of their froth knocked off.

 - Metaverse sector: Infrastructure